matthiasrossini/videotools/README.md

 # videotools
-this is matthias' attempt to code after years of not coding. please treat with care
+this is matthias first attempt to code after many years of not coding. please treat with care